Jesseatgao/bdownload/README.md

   * When `user_agent` is not given, it will default to '_bdownload/VERSION_', with _VERSION_ being replaced by the package's version number.

   * The `logger` parameter specifies an event logger.
-If `logger` is not `None`, it must be an object of type `logging.Logger`.
+If `logger` is not `None`, it must be an object of class `logging.Logger` or of its customized subclass.
 Otherwise, it will use a default module-level logger returned by `logging.getLogger(__name__)`.

   * `progress` determines the style of the progress bar displayed while downloading files.
 Possible values are `'mill'` and `'bar'`, and `'mill'` is the default.

   * The `num_pools` parameter has the same meaning as `num_pools` in `urllib3.PoolManager` and will eventually be passed to it.
 Specifically, `num_pools` specifies the number of connection pools to cache.

   * `pool_maxsize` will be passed to the underlying `requests.adapters.HTTPAdapter`.
 It specifies the maximum number of connections to save that can be reused in the urllib3 connection pool.

 `
 BDownloader.downloads(path_urls)